Pikaday/Pikaday/README.md

 Returns a basic JavaScript `Date` object of the selected day, or `null` if no selection.

+`picker.setDate(null)`

+Remove selected date from calendar and input

 `picker.setDate('2015-01-01')`

 Set the current selection.
 This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified.
 You can optionally pass a boolean as the second parameter to prevent triggering of the onSelect callback (true), allowing the date to be set silently.